Angel Stadium - Los Angeles Angels

 Neighborhood 3

 While the area around Angel Stadium isn’t exactly known for stellar pre-gaming, it has evolved over the past few years into a place that fans can go to and still have a good time.
 Nearby on State College, a TownePlace Suites is there for fans who are traveling just for the game and want to stay close to the action.
-Karl Strauss Brewing Company and Lazy Dog are located nearby for pre or post-game dining.
+Golden Road, Karl Strauss Brewing Company and Lazy Dog are located nearby for pre or post game dining.

 Downtown Disney is a short drive from the stadium offering a variety of dining and shopping options.
 Inside Downtown Disney guests can also view the nightly fireworks display that takes place inside Disneyland during the summer months.

 The fans at Los Angeles Angels games are among the most welcoming in baseball.
 Times have been rough for fans under the halo.
-With the team not experiencing a post-season win since 2009, a playoff appearance since 2014, and a winning season since 2015, Angels fans have not had much reason to come out in droves as in seasons past.
-Despite the team’s struggles the Angels remain in the middle of the pack averaging just over 30,000 a game.
+With the team not experiencing a post-season win since 2009, a playoff appearance since 2014 and a winning season since 2015, Angels fans have not had much reason to come out in droves as in seasons past.
+With a much improved team in 2025, Angels attendance has hovered close to the top 10 averaging just over 32,000 a game.

 Access 4